Canada Work Permits

 If an individual does not fall within any of the exemptions described above, he or she must obtain a work permit before working in Canada.

-Human Resources Skills Development Canada (HRSDC) Confirmation Work Permit
+Employment and Social Development Canada (ESDC) Confirmation Letter Work Permit

 This is the most common type of work permit.

-This work permit is issued only on the basis of an HRSDC labour market opinion granted to the Canadian employer that confirms there will be no negative impact on the Canadian labour market that would prevent a Canadian from working in the position or doing the job.
+This work permit is issued only on the basis of an ESDC labour market impact assessment (LMIA) granted to the Canadian employer that confirms there is no Canadian available to do the job.

-For example, the HRSDC will ensure that the wages and working conditions being offered to a foreign national are roughly equivalent to what a Canadian would be paid for the same work.
+As well, ESDC will ensure that the wages and working conditions being offered to a foreign national are equivalent to what a Canadian would be paid for the same work.

-In addition, HRSDC must consider whether skills and knowledge transfer would result from confirming the foreign worker and whether the work is likely to create other jobs for the benefit of Canadians or permanent residents.
+In addition, ESDC will consider how the employer will transition to a Canadian workforce.
+Whether skills and knowledge transfer would result from confirming the foreign worker and whether the work is likely to create other jobs for the benefit of Canadians or permanent residents.

-Remember, the employer (not the worker) applies for HRSDC confirmation.
-The employer must advertise the position in the Canada Job Bank and typically in one trade magazine for a certain period of time.
+Remember, the employer (not the worker) applies for ESDC confirmation.
+The employer must advertise the position in the Canada Job Bank and typically in one trade magazine for a certain period of time depending on the job.

-A good strategy when applying for an HRSDC confirmation is to show that the position was properly advertised (keep evidence of the ad and the time period it was posted), to explain why it is difficult to find Canadians for the position, and if possible, explain how the skills of the foreign worker will be used to train Canadians or create other jobs through the enhancement of the business in Canada.
+A good strategy when applying for an ESDC confirmation is to show that the position was properly advertised (keep evidence of the ad and the time period it was posted), to explain why no Canadians is available for the position, and explain how the skills of the foreign worker will be used to train Canadians or create other jobs through the enhancement of the business in Canada.

-Once an employer receives a positive labour market opinion (letter) from HRSDC, the worker can use this letter to apply for a work permit.
+Once an employer receives a positive LMIA (confirmation letter) from ESDC, the worker can use this letter to apply for a work permit.

-Click here for more information on the HRSDC process, including minimum required advertising times for positions.
+Click here for more information on the ESDC process, including minimum required advertising times for positions.

 Open Work Permit

 An open work permit allows an individual to work at any employer he or she chooses (although such a permit is often restricted to certain industries).
-An open work permit does not require an HRSDC labour confirmation (discussed above).
+An open work permit does not require an ESDC LMIA (discussed above).

 An open work permit may be issued to the spouse or common law partner who accompanies a foreign student or worker to Canada (who are themselves admitted under a study or work permit) for a time period equal to that study or work permit.